wp-plugins/wp-sitemap-page/readme.txt

 == Changelog ==

+= 1.3.0 =
+* Possibility to add a sitemap with any of these elements : category, tag, archive or author
+* Improve the back-office interface
+* Possibility to add a link about the plugin at the end of the sitemap
+* Update of the translation
 = 1.1.2 =
 * Filter only one kind of content using the shortcode with the attribute "only"
 * Add languages : Finnish and Hungarian